Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 \subsubsection{Noise Model}

-To consider more realistic observations and to obtain the likelihood of a planet detection, we developed a noise model to include detector parameters in the planet flux from the photometry model (see Fig.~\ref{fig:code_flow}, step 3).
-We adopt the instrument parameters defined for the Roman Coronagraph Instrument, as Roman's Coronagraph has been extensively modeled and tested in preparation for its expected launch in 2026 \citep{Perkins2024SPIE13092E..0RP}.
-The instrument parameters for the Roman Coronagraph Instrument are available online through IPAC at Caltech\footnote{\url{https://roman.ipac.caltech.edu/sims/Param_db.html}}, and those we use in our code (from Phase C) are listed in Table~\ref{tab:parameters}.
+We also applied a noise model of detector parameters given the planet flux returned by the photometry model (see Fig.~\ref{fig:code_flow}, step 3).
+We adopt the instrument parameters defined for the Roman Coronagraph Instrument, as Roman's Coronagraph has been extensively modeled and tested in preparation for its expected launch in Fall 2026 \cite{Perkins2024SPIE13092E..0RP}.
+The instrument parameters for the Roman Coronagraph Instrument are available online through IPAC at Caltech \cite{roman_ipac_website}, and the parameters that we use in our code (from Phase C, ``Beginning of Life'') are listed in Table~\ref{tab:parameters}.